 - Yield 10%: 0.1*$2,4300,00 =$243,000 of profit

-Very good MLB bettor will make $243,000 of profit, which is close to 10 times more than NFL bettor.
+Very good MLB bettor with a system and a strategy will make $243,000 of profit, which is close to 10 times more than NFL bettor.

-Of course reaching yield of 10% playing all NFL and MLB games is not possible, but I wanted to show you that potential in baseball is much bigger.
-Every day we have 10-15 games and if you are prepared to work hard on MLB analysis, I think there is no other sport that has so many opportunities.
+Of course, reaching yield of 10% playing all NFL and MLB games is not possible, but I wanted to show you that potential in baseball is much bigger.
+Every day we have 10-15 games and if you are prepared to work hard on MLB analysis and your betting strategy, I think there is no other sport that has so many opportunities.

-There are also couple of other key reasons, why I bet baseball:
+There are also a couple of other key reasons, why I bet baseball:

-- Huge market: This is not second league in voleyball, where the lines move quickly and where the limits are low.
-MLB is one of the biggest markets in sports betting world and in average you can bet much more than on any other smaller leagues.
+- Huge market: This is not the second league in volleyball, where the lines move quickly and where the limits are low.
+MLB is one of the biggest markets in the sports betting world and on average you can bet much more than on any other smaller leagues.

 - Statistics: I am investor, not a gambler and I can not bet without analysis and without any statistics.
 Even if I made some intuition plays, I look first at the numbers.
-Statistics is very important for me.
-Baseball is sport with the biggest information about statistics.
-And we all know, that statistics and analytics is most important when it comes to predicting the future results.
-All successful businesses us it and I am huge believer, that traditional handicapping without analytics will be dead soon too.
+Statistics is very important to me.
+Baseball is a sport with the biggest information about statistics.
+And we all know that statistics and analytics is most important when it comes to predicting future results.
+All successful businesses us it and I am a huge believer, that traditional handicapping without analytics will be dead soon too.
 So, when you have a lot of data, you can also make better predictions and analysis.
-It is much easier to analyse a sport with 2430 games and data sets, than only 256.
+It is much easier to analyze a sport with 2430 games and data sets than only 256.
 I hope you agree with me.

 - Underdogs: An average bettor is afraid to bet on underdogs.
-I think the main reason for that is because most bettors bet huge proportion of their bankroll (if they have one) and they are basically in a must-win situation every day.
-Underdogs in general are the teams, that has less than 50% of chance and of course they don’t want to be in a must-win situation, that has less than 50% of chance.
-Usually public is heavily with favourites and usually public lose a lot too.
-But in MLB baseball league the difference between the best team and the worst team is not that big.
+I think the main reason for that is because most bettors bet a huge proportion of their bankroll (if they have one) and they are basically in a must-win situation every day.
+Underdogs, in general, are the teams, that have less than 50% of chance, and of course, they don’t want to be in a must-win situation, that has less than 50% of chance.
+Usually the public is heavily with favorites and usually the public loses a lot too.
+But in the MLB baseball league the difference between the best team and the worst team is not that big.
 The best teams will win around 60% of games and the worst teams will still win around 40% of games.
 There is a lot of underdog wins every day and because of that a lot of chance for us, who are looking for the value, not for the winners.

 Most of my plays are moneyline bets.
-I don’t bet special bets and I rarely play totals.
+I don’t like to make special bets and I rarely play totals.
 I stick with high limits bets, where I can invest more money.
-But before I answer on this question, let’s explain couple of other things, that are important.
+But before we go deeper in my baseball betting strategies, let’s explain a couple of other things, that are important.

-One baseball game is one EVENT, right?
+We can look at one baseball game as one EVENT, right?
 And every event has two outcomes:

 - Home win